bcgov/citz-imb-build-with-us-1/imb-campus/backend/database/README.md

 ## General Information
 - Using [node-postgres] to interface the connection between the Backend and Postgres Database.
-- Connection options are set in the `docker-compose.yaml` under `matchmaking-backend` as environment variables.
+- Connection options are set in the `docker-compose.yaml` under `imbc-backend` as environment variables.

 ## Directory Structure